craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Big Lore/Timeline.md

 [[The Grey Ordeal]] unite the nations for peace and cooperation given limited resources available.
 A city is created in the center of the nations under the (perhaps unimaginitive) name [[Coalition City]]. [[The Guilds]] are formed to monitor and control certain aspects of this grand civilization.

-The southern states born of rebelion gather together as [[The Democratic Combine of Peoples]] and form a "kind" structure for both working together and against one another.
+The south-eastern states born of rebelion gather together as [[The Democratic Combine of Peoples]] and form a "honest" structure for both working together and against one another.

 date: 084AF
 title: A prophecy is made.
 content:

 Across Alaturmen, the Emotional Gods bestow power to and create connections with a select few children across the world in a deal with the Second Fate.
-In exchange for their investments, the Fate began to Weave a prohecy into time; the Gods of Alaturmen will rise and fall - to heights it's peoples can not only touch and imagine - while the deeds of a God may go unpunished - no soul is not rewarded in time.
+In exchange for their investments, the Fate began to Weave a prohecy into time; the Gods of Alaturmen will rise and fall - to heights it's peoples can not only touch and imagine - while the deeds of a God may go unpunished - no deal is without cost.

 date: 089AF
 title: The [[First Invasion of Orcus]] fails.